 Are you passionate about the success of your students?
 If you're dedicated to changing the lives of your students and want to expand that commitment to the staff and parents of your school, then becoming a school administrator could be the next big step in your career.
 An excellent school administration doesn't go unnoticed.
-From the performance of the school to the content of the students and staff, having a knowledgeable, caring administrator is key to an education institution's success.
+From school performance, student affairs, to the professional development of the school staff, having a knowledgeable, caring administrator is key to an educational institution's success.
 If you're trying to decide if school administration is the right education career for you, read this step-by step-guide.

 How to Become a School Administrator

 Education administrators are professionals who work in schools, but not as teachers.
 While they may not spend their days in a classroom, they do have an incredible impact on both students and staff.
 School administrators oversee the day to day functions of an educational institution.
+All school administration jobs entail being an educational leader, and the job description does not change whether you are in a public school or private school.
 Administrators work with teachers, parents, and superintendents to set goals and develop a promising vision for the institution.
 Professionals in this field provide leadership in times of pressure and ensure that the school's curriculum and resources are used to their fullest potential.

 Step 1: Obtain a Bachelor's Degree

-Before you can become a school administrator, you must earn a Bachelor's Degree in education.
+Before you get to hold an administrative position in an educational institution or before you can earn your teacher licensure, you must earn a Bachelor's Degree in education.
 Most school administrators begin their professional careers as teachers.
 Not only does this give them better insight on how to manage students, but it also allows administrators to become familiar with the school system itself.

 So, what does it take to become a teacher?
 It depends on what you want to teach!
 To work as an elementary school teacher, an individual must first earn a bachelor's degree in elementary education.
 While the requirements on how to become a school administrator vary by state, most bachelor programs include courses on human relations, psychology, and student assessment.
 These programs also discuss various instructional methods in core subjects like math, English, science, and social studies.
 To become a middle school or high school teacher, one must earn a 4-year bachelor's degree in a specific area of studies like English, science, or mathematics.

 Next, individuals need to complete training and gain experience by working as a student-teacher.
-To teach on their own in a classroom, student teachers must obtain their teaching license.
+To teach on their own in a classroom, student teachers must fulfill the licensure requirements.
 To earn a teaching license, prospective teachers must have a bachelor's degree in education as well as teaching experience.
 In many cases, depending on the grade taught, teachers may need to earn an additional license allowing them to teach a specific set of classes.

 Step 2: Gain Experience

 Before becoming a school administrator, it is recommended that educators have experience working in elementary, middle, or high schools.
-Teaching and educational experience is a crucial part of developing the leadership and management skills needed to become a successful administrator.
+Teaching and educational experience is a crucial part of developing the leadership and management skills needed in an administrative position.
 Through experience, educators will gain first-hand knowledge of lesson plans, school curriculum, student instruction, standardized tests, and staff and parent communication.
 All of which is valuable insight that will assist the administrator in making well-educated, effective school decisions.

 However, even with prior experience, educators are not guaranteed a job as a school administrator.
-If your goal is to become a school administrator, you must do everything needed to set yourself up for success.
-Becoming familiar with administrative responsibilities while you're a teacher will significantly impact your ability to administrate.
-By speaking with current administrators and taking an interest in administrative tasks like staff supervision and curriculum development, you'll gain more insight into the role.
+If your goal is to become a school administrator, you must focus on your professional development and do everything needed to set yourself up for success.
+Becoming familiar with administrative responsibilities and school leadership while you're a teacher will significantly impact your ability to administrate.
+By speaking with current administrators and taking an interest in basic school administration jobs like staff supervision and curriculum development, you'll gain more insight into the role.
 Solving existing problems to help your educational institution reach its goals will significantly increase your chances of employment in the field.